lut0pia/raccoon/docs/README.md

 The code editor is a text editor with syntax highlighting.

-The `Apply` button will send the current code to the virtual machine, so you can see changes happen right away.
+Pressing the `Apply` button or `CTRL+Enter` (while focusing the text input) will send the current code to the virtual machine, so you can see changes happen right away.

 ## Sprite Editor